Sky High by Jigsaw or Kim Carnes Bette Davis Eyes are classic pop songs built on great hooks and chorus’ made for radio.

-In the same bracket is the ‘70s hit Back Where We Started From reaching number 8 in the UK charts and number 2 in the USA, an international song co-written by a lad from South Shields – not bad for a Sand Dancer.
+In the same bracket is the ‘70s hit Back Where We Started From which reached number 8 in the UK charts and number 2 in the USA, an international song co-written by a lad from South Shields – not bad for a Sand Dancer.

 A quick rundown of the career of singer/songwriter J. Vincent Edwards tells us he was born in 1947 and went on to make a number of records including the hit novelty song Pump Up the Bitter in 1988.

-He wrote that Vinny was born only 5 minutes away from the beach – a real Sand Dancer – if you’re not familiar with the term it refers to a native of South Shields.
+He wrote that Vinny was born only five minutes away from the beach – a real Sand Dancer – if you’re not familiar with the term it refers to a native of South Shields.

-Although I don’t live in the UK now I was born in Shortridge Street just off Ocean Road near the beach – I used to play there and the Marine Park – they were bloody cold!
+Although I don’t live in the UK now, I was born in Shortridge Street just off Ocean Road near the beach – I used to play there and the Marine Park – they were bloody cold!

-I remember when I was 10 year old I got into music after hearing the American singer Sam Cooke – I was in!
-If God ever wanted to become a recording artist he would use the voice of Sam Cooke.
+I remember when I was 10-year-old I got into music after hearing the American singer Sam Cooke – I was in!
+If God ever wanted to become a recording artist, he would use the voice of Sam Cooke.

 My first band was The Tyneside Skiffle Group featuring Vic Malcolm who was also in The Stormers and later started Geordie who had chart success.
 Then I was in The Invictors and then The Answers.

 In my early years we played all the North East working men’s clubs.
 If you check out a group I was in during the ‘80s called Star Turn on 45 Pints – that was all based on playing the clubs especially Brigham & Cowans in South Shields.

 In the late ‘60s we were represented by Richard Harris and his company Limbridge Music.
 This was the time we moved to London and France with a band called The Answers who were signed to American label Colombia.

 I wrote that in Austria in 1972 while my darling wife Ursulla was in front of the mirror drying her hair!
 Thing was I didn’t have a title until one day I met an old mate and songwriter Pierre Tubbs and he came out with the title which fitted perfectly.

 We finished writing the song the next day when we were in his car driving over to Hammersmith Hospital to meet his wife who was having a baby!

 Well Pierre worked at United Artists record company and Maxine Nightingale was around at this time, I knew her from our work in the musical Hair.

-We thought about a duet first but I had just signed to Privit Stock Records so I produced it myself and added backing vocals.
+We thought about a duet first, but I had just signed to Privit Stock Records, so I produced it myself and added backing vocals.
 I insisted that Maxine got royalties from the song and not just a session fee.